🇨🇦 Underwater Sports in Canada

 We could say that ice hockey is the national sport of Canada, being its professional league the NHL, which includes teams from the USA and Canada, which generates more fans in this great country of North America, generating income not only for tickets, advertisers and marketing, but also in important movement of money through online sports betting.

-However, one of the sports that has most growth in recent decades has been underwater hockey, in which Canada has had an important international participation since 1980, the year in which it hosted the 1st World Underwater Federation (CMAS) in the city of Vancouver.
-Since then Canada has hosted the World Championship twice, Montreal (1990) and Quebec (2018).
+However, one of the sports that has most growth in recent decades has been underwater hockey, in which Canada has had an important international participation since 1980, the year in which it hosted the 1st World Underwater Federation (CMAS) Championship in the city of Vancouver.
+Since then Canada has hosted the World Championship three times more, Montreal (1990), Calgary (2002) and Quebec (2018).

 Canada will again participate with their national teams in the 5th CMAS Underwater Hockey World Championships by Age Groups (U23 and U19) that will be held in Sheffield, England from August 14 to 24, 2019.